slorde/LunchFinder/README.md

 To execute tests -> Run as junit test on the tests folder To execute the project panel -> Run as java application on the project name

+in folder dist there is a runnable for the project